 In his lecture to the Association, Michael will also be asking what can we learn from Sicily in the 21st century?
 Sicily is the island with the most experience of living with migration over the centuries, and is once again at the forefront of this current migration movement – with its coast guard operating daily to rescue migrants from the sea fleeing the coast of Libya.
 So what is Sicily’s answer, given its long experience?
 We hope you will join us in discovering the answer when our President returns to Lytham St Annes in January 2018.

 22nd February 2018 – An Evening with Lindsey Davis

-We are really thrilled that best-selling author Lindsey Author has agreed to come to the Association next February.
-Lindsey was born and brought up in Birmingham, read English at Oxford, and then joined the civil service, which she left in 1985 to become a full time writer.
+We are really thrilled that best-selling author Lindsey Davis has agreed to come to the Association next February.
+Lindsey was born and brought up in Birmingham, read English at Oxford, and then joined the civil service, which she left in 1985 to become a full-time writer.

 Lindsey started writing about the Romans with The Course of Honour, the remarkable true love story of the Emperor Vespasian and his mistress Antonia Caenis.
 Her research into First Century Rome inspired The Silver Pigs, the first outing for her famous detective Falco, which was published in 1989.
 Starting as a spoof using a Roman ‘informer’ as a classic, metropolitan private eye, the series developed into a set of adventures in various styles which take place throughout the Roman world.
 BBC Radio 4 has produced successful drama serials of the early books, dramatised by Mary Cutler and starring Anton Lesser as Falco and Anna Madeley as Helena.
 Master and God, a standalone novel set in the reign of Domitian, was published in 2012 and led to her new series about Falco’s daughter, Flavia Albia, which is set in that troubled reign, and of which Lindsey is working on her 4th book at the moment.